-Josh has been an EnCase Certified Examiner for computer forensics since October, 2012, and has worked on a number of digital forensics matters.
+Josh has been an EnCase Certified Examiner for computer forensics since October 2012, and has worked on a number of digital forensics matters.
 He is well practiced at acquiring, preserving, analyzing and searching computer systems, servers, and increasingly cell phones and tablets.
 He understands the complexity and of acquiring modern mobile devices and server RAID arrays through experience, as well as the difficulty and potential pitfalls surrounding Apple devices.
 His work and expertise in email and digital forensics helped keep a bright, young student out of the school-to-prison pipeline.
-His main areas of expertise at DisputeSoft are intellectual property, software and hardware failure, and digital forensics.
+His main areas of expertise at DisputeSoft are intellectual property, software and hardware failure, data analytics, and digital forensics.

 As a Systems Administrator at DisputeSoft, Josh has built and administered a domain from the ground up, including Active Directory, Group policy, VPN, telephony, wired and wireless networking, Disaster Recovery and backup strategy, antivirus and SharePoint solutions.
 He manages updates, backups and recovery for all server data and systems, as well as system security for an office of networked and computers.
 In addition, Josh also manages all hardware capacity planning, implementation, maintenance and support, as well as supporting and maintaining software licenses and warranties.

 Nature of Suit: Copyright infringement and trade secret misappropriation matter regarding software for quality testing air conditioning units